Online Resource Allocation with Convex-set Machine-Learned Advice: Numerical Studies

 \section{Numerical Studies}

 In this section, we present the results of our numerical studies, which highlight the efficiency of resource allocation achieved through the integration of our algorithms with ML advice.
-Specifically, we investigate two distinct categories of uncertainty sets provided by ML advice: box advice and ellipsoid advice.
 We will show that thanks to our algorithm, ML advice can significantly improve the average and worst case performance, outperforming other benchmarks.